Nuoro

-Nuoro (/it/ /it/; Nùgoro /sc/) (Note: Probably from a root meaning 'home' or 'hearth' in Logudorese.) is a city and municipality in central-eastern Sardinia in Italy, situated on the slopes of Mount Ortobene.
+Nuoro (/it/ /it/; Nùgoro /sc/) (Note: Probably from a root meaning 'home' or 'hearth' in Logudorese.) is a town and comune (municipality) in central-eastern Sardinia in Italy, situated on the slopes of Mount Ortobene.
 It is the capital and largest city of the province of Nuoro.
-As of 2025, with a population of 33,106, it is the sixth-largest city in Sardinia.
+With a population of 32,718, it is the sixth-largest municipality in Sardinia.
 Its frazione (borough) of Lollove is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-Birthplace of several renowned artists, including writers, poets, painters, sculptors, Nuoro hosts some of the most important museums in Sardinia.
+As the birthplace of several renowned artists, including writers, poets, painters and sculptors, Nuoro hosts some of the most important museums in Sardinia.
 It is considered an important cultural center of the region and it has been referred to as the "Sardinian Athens".
-Nuoro is the hometown of Grazia Deledda, the only Italian woman to win (1926) the Nobel Prize in Literature.
+Nuoro is the hometown of Grazia Deledda, the only Italian woman to be awarded the Nobel Prize in Literature.

 History

 View of Nuoro in winter from Monte Ortobene.